-We assume that the observation $Y_{s}$ is of the financial state of the firm $X_{s},$ the latter treated as a hidden variable, and that the regression function $m_{s}(y):=\mathbb{E}_{t=0}[Y_{1}|Y_{s}=y]$ is increasing.
-Then the optimal threshold $\gamma_{s}$ is uniquely determined and has three properties as follows.
+We assume here that the observation $Y_{s}$ is of the financial state of the firm, treated as a hidden variable (see Gietzmann and Ostaszewski (2016) section 2.3), and that the regression function $m_{s}(y):=\mathbb{E}_{t=0}^{ \mathbb{Q}}[Y_{1}|Y_{s}=y]$ is increasing.
+Then the optimal threshold $ \gamma _{s}$ is uniquely determined and has three properties as follows.

 (i) \textbf{Minimum Principle }(Ostaszewski and Gietzmann (2008), cf. Acharya et al. (2011)): The valuation function